 6. On Ready to complete page, review the settings and click Finish to start.
 You can see the progress in Recent tasks.

 Next, I will demonstrate how to restore VM from backup via AOMEI Cyber Backup.
 The steps are even simpler than VM backup.
-You can click the following button to start a free trial.
+You can click the following button to download the freeware.